VILLASframework/documentation/node/Installation.md

 # From source  {#node-installation-source}

 VILLASnode can be compiled from source.
-This process has been tested with Fedora 25, Debian 8 (Jessie) and Ubuntu 16.04 (Xenial).
+This process has been tested with the following distributions:

+ - Fedora 25
+ - Debian 8 (Jessie)
+ - Ubuntu 16.04 (Xenial)
+ - Centos 7

 ## Prerequisites